brevzin/cpp_proposals/3603_consteval_only/consteval-only.md

 * **`c` is ill-formed**.
 This might be a little surprising to propose, but it actually has merit.
 If you want a variable that only exists at compile time, declare it `consteval`.
 Just because we _can_ come up with a set of rules that allows `c` (by way of having consteval-only type) but not `a` doesn't mean that we should.
 Rejecting `c` can also provide a clear error message that it should be `consteval` instead and makes for a simpler set of rules.
 * **`a` is well-formed**.
 We can achieve this by having consteval variable escalation apply for all variables, not just templated ones.
 But when we were discussing [@P2564R3], we didn't do escalation for regular functions then — if you have a function that must be `consteval`, we decided that you should explicitly mark it as such.
 The same principle should apply here — if `a` has to be `consteval` (and it does), then it should be explicitly labeled as such.

+We think the right answer is that only the `consteval` declarations above should be valid.
+The only way to keep `c` valid would require consteval-only types, but...

 ## Do we still need consteval-only types?

 [@P2996R9] introduces the notion of consteval-only type — basically any type that has a `std::meta::info` in it somewhere — to ensure that reflections exist only at compile time.
 This paper provides an alternative approach to solve the same problem: extend consteval-only to include values of type `std::meta::info`.